Tinkerbell has now been adopted.

 Excuse me for a second, can I please have your attention?

-I’m 3 years old and was having a tough time when the Animal Accident Rescue Unit found me.
+I’m about 3 years old and was having a tough time when the Animal Accident Rescue Unit found me.
 As a consequence I’m very shy and need time to get used to new people and surroundings.

 I’ve been with my fosterer for a few weeks and am now starting to trust her.
 I was petrified when I first arrived at her house, hiding under the table and only coming out to eat when I was alone.